enigma-io/boundless/packages/boundless-checkbox/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-checkbox-wrapper` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-checkbox-wrapper` node

 - __inputProps__ `Object`
     all input-specific props like `value`, `name`, etc should be passed here -- common ones are listed below